Charles Hiram Burnett Sr.: Business

 In April 1867 Hiram Burnett published a legal notice in the newspaper that his minor son Charles Hiram Burnett was free to go into business with S. B. Hinds.
 He was in partnership first with Hinds then after their firm merged with Corliss P. Stone he was a junior partner in Hinds, Stone & Co..
 When Hinds left the firm became Stone, Burnett.
 They developed real estate, built a pier with warehouses and they sold wagons and carriages.
 They were the first merchants to use the Pike Street coal bunker to stock and ship Washington coal.
 Charles Hiram Burnett managed Seattle's first commercial delivery service.
 Charles Hiram Burnett met his wife because father in law Charles Edward McLean operated a Puget Sound delivery boat.
 In 1873 his partner Corliss P, Stone then also Mayor of Seattle unilaterally removed the liquid funds from their partnership turned full ownership over to Burnett and then temporarily absconded.

 Charles Hiram Burnett was put in charge of the sale of shares, house lots and coal for the Renton Coal mines of Renton, Washington.
 Among the other executives involved with Burnett in Renton Coal and other subsequent coal mines were Charles B. Shattuck and Erasmus M. Smithers.
 Subsequently, Charles Hiram Burnett spent time managing operations at several other Washington locations.
-He was the founder of the village of Burnett, Washington and the first owner of the land created by the lowering of Lake Washington that is now the Boeing Renton Factory in Renton, Washington.
+He was the founder of the village of Burnett, Washington and the first owner of part of the land created by the lowering of Lake Washington that is now the Boeing Renton Factory in Renton, Washington.
 He died at the Savoy Hotel in Seattle on January 9, 1916.
 In the city of Renton, Charles Burnett has an avenue, a park and a train station named after him.

 While Charles Hiram Burnett's daughter Amy was in finishing school in Tacoma she lived as a ward with her father's friends Mr. Howard Cranston Potter Jr. and Alice Kershaw Potter the parents of Bertha Potter Boeing (Mrs. William Boeing).
 Howard Cranston Potter was member of a family prominent in the New York Episcopal clergy.
 Potter was also a descendant through his mother of merchant bankers Alexander Brown of Baltimore founder of the firm Alex Brown, his grandfather was James Brown of Brown Bros. & Co. and his father was Brown's son-in-law and partner philanthropist Howard Potter of New York.
 Alice Kershaw Potter was the daughter of Milwaukee grain and lumber merchant Charles James Kershaw.

 Amy Louise Burnett became the wife of Marshall Latham Bond and Charles Hiram Burnett Jr. was a Seattle City Councilor, Council President and Acting Mayor of Seattle.
-Charles Hiram Burnett Jr.'s wife was Mary Florence Goodfellow.
+Charles Hiram Burnett Jr.'s wife was Mary Florence "Mae" Goodfellow.
+Mae Goodfellow Burnett's brothers founded Goodfellow Brothers of Wenatchee, Washington.